TrinkleGroup/LatticeGreenFunction_new/README.md

 positional arguments:
-  inputfile             input file that contains the crystal and dislocation setup info atomxyzfile           xyz file that contains the atom positions Dfile                 .mtx file to read the FC matrix D from Gfile                 .npy file to save the computed G to
+  inputfile             input file that contains the crystal and dislocation setup info atomxyzfile           xyz file that contains the atom positions Dfile                 HDF5 file to read the FC matrix D from Gfile                 HDF5 file to save the computed G to

 optional arguments:
   -h, --help            show this help message and exit